elcicd/el-CICD-docs/foundations.md

 The Container Orchestration Platform is the newest type of tool available for use by organizations.
 While software can run directly on bare metal or in virtual machines, many if not most applications designed today are built as images.
 This means they are built as Open Container Initiative (OCI) or Docker images, and a container is a deployed and running image.

-Modern application architectures favor a microservice architecture approach, in which many images are designed and implemented to be small, limited function pieces of software running next to and with each other to form a larger application as a whole, rather than as a more monolithic application made up of a smaller number of larger, multipurpose components.
+Modern application architectures favor a microservice architecture approach, in which many images are designed and implemented to be small, targeted pieces of software running next to and with each other to form a larger application as a whole, rather than as a more monolithic application made up of a smaller number of larger, multipurpose components.
 This level of complexity requires a platform to support the deployment, organization, orchestration, and running of groups of images, which may represent one or more applications.
 This is the responsibility of a Container Orchestration Platform.

 #### Namespaces